What is a HUD-approved housing counseling agency, and how can they help me?

 - Use the CFPB's Find a Counselor tool to get a list of HUD-approved counseling agencies in your area.

 - Call the HOPE Hotline, open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).

 - Call the CFPB at (855) 411-CFPB (2372) to be connected to a housing counselor over the phone.

 What happens when you call a housing counselor

 If you’re calling because you’re having trouble paying your mortgage, the housing counselor will ask you for information about your mortgage loan, such as the amount you owe and the date of your last payment.
 This information is generally on your last mortgage loan statement.
 The housing counselor may also ask for information about your pay stubs, tax returns, recent bank statements, and other bills you pay each month, such as car loans and credit cards.
 The counselor is asking for this information to understand your financial situation and how much you can afford for a monthly mortgage payment.

 If you’re having trouble paying your mortgage

-A HUD-approved housing counselor cannot promise that you will get to keep your home.
+A housing counselor at a HUD-approved agency can't promise that you will get to keep your home.
 They will help you look at your options and make a decision that’s right for you.